fluree/developers-site/docs/sense/Resolve Module/entities/Creating An Entity/index.md

 **Step 4.
 Add Attributes for the Entity:**

 This is the most important step, where the user can define the attributes of the _Entity_ and some key aspects as well.
-If you also have a _Classify License_, the first thing to note is that the _Entity_ is the same as a _Semantic Objec_t in _Classify_, and an Entity’s attribute is the same as the _Concept_.
+If you also have a _Classify License_, the first thing to note is that the _Entity_ is the same as a _Semantic Object_ in _Classify_, and an Entity’s attribute is the same as the _Concept_.

 ![](images/8_3_add_entity_real.png)